Skip navigation

 1. A thesis is in an alternative format if it consists of, or includes, video recordings, film or other works of visual or sonic arts, computer software, digital material or other non-written material.

-2. Candidates intending to submit for examination a thesis in an alternative format obtain endorsement from their supervisory panel, and approval from the Delegated Authority about the format of their thesis more than 12 months prior to submission, and no later than 6months prior to submission.
+2. Candidates intending to submit for examination a thesis in an alternative format must obtain endorsement from their supervisory panel, and approval from the Delegated Authority about the format of their thesis more than 12 months prior to submission, and no later than 6 months prior to submission.

 Thesis by Creative Works

-1. The submission of a thesis by creative works is undertaken as per the HDR Thesis by Compilation and Thesis by Creative Works Procedure.
+1. The submission of a thesis by creative works is undertaken as per the Procedure: Higher degree by research thesis by compilation and thesis by creative works.

 Use of Confidential Material